 effect emulation - Supports Trigger Force Feedback in every game by applying a pressure-dependent effect intensity to the current rumble effect (not even supported in Windows)

-- Supports disabling FF
+- Supports adjusting rumble intensity including disabling rumble

 - Offers a consistent mapping, even if the Gamepad was paired to Windows/Xbox before, and independent of software layers (SDL2, Stadia via Chrome Gamepad API, etc)

-- Correct Axis Range (signed, important for e.g. RPCS3)
+- Correct axis range (signed, important for e.g. RPCS3)

-- Supports Battery Level Indication (including the Play ‘n Charge Kit)
+- Supports battery level indication (including the Play ‘n Charge Kit)

-- Easy Installation
+- Easy installation

 - Supports customization through profiles (work in progress)